EMBRACE: Shaping Inclusive Opinion Representation by Aligning Implicit Conversations with Social Norms: Limitations

 \section{Limitations}

 The datasets used such as DialogConan, ToxicChat may reflect sociocultural norms that are specific to certain communities or platforms.
 Thus, the generalizability of the normative alignment framework across diverse cultural and linguistic contexts remains limited and needs to be considered in future cross-cultural studies.
 Additionally, our social norm evaluation used a few LLMs (Mistral, LLaMA3) transformer-based models that tend to memorize factual and normative patterns from their extensive pretraining.
+While human and LLM dialogues originate from distinct contexts, this design intentionally preserves ecological validity, reflecting how implicit opinions naturally arise in real-world conversations.
+Future work will extend EMBRACE to controlled settings using identical prompts for both humans and LLMs to strengthen cross-domain comparability.
 However, our current analysis scope does not empirically assess how temporal aspects of model training, or the evolving nature of norms within training data, might impact their alignment with socially expected stances.
-As future direction need to consider examining this aspect, especially the temporal shifts in normative behavior and their impact on stance consistency.
+As a future direction, it would be beneficial to consider examining this aspect, particularly the temporal shifts in normative behavior and their impact on stance consistency.